-A similar speech could have been delivered by Emperor Hadrian in 117 AD, after he signed a peace treaty with the Parthians which lasted for more than forty years.
+In 117 AD Emperor Hadrian signed a peace treaty with the Parthians which lasted for more than forty years and helped the economic development of the eastern provinces of the empire.
 Tellus Stabilita (global stability) is the title of the chapter covering Hadrian's policy of consolidating the existing borders of the Empire in Memoirs of Hadrian by Marguerite Yourcenar.

 Detail of Neon's Library

 Hadrian promoted the construction of new roads, aqueducts, fortifications, granaries, libraries and many other facilities throughout the Empire.
 In Sagalassos, similar to what occurred in many other towns, local wealthy individuals felt they had to contribute to the well-being of their community.

 Members of the Neon family acquired Roman citizenship at the time of Emperor Vespasian and in ca 120 AD they decided to build a public library near the Hellenistic Fountain.
 The hall was decorated with niches above which inscriptions provided information on members of the family and the public offices they held.

 (left) Lower Agora; (right) Temple to Apollo

 In the main provincial towns a flamen was appointed to preside over the ceremonies related to the "imperial cult" which were meant to strengthen the allegiance to Rome.
 Prior to the construction of a large Temple to Hadrian and Antoninus Pius, these ceremonies took place at a temple built during the reign of Emperor Augustus and having a commanding view over the Lower Agora.
 It was dedicated to Apollo because Augustus had a special devotion for that god, to the point that he built a temple to Apollo in his House on the Palatine Hill in Rome.